NewsFront RangeThornton

 THORNTON, Colo. — One person died, another person was injured, and multiple people are in custody after a shooting off Huron Street Wednesday morning, according to the Thornton Police Department.

 The report of a shooting came into Thornton police shortly after 4:30 a.m.
 Wednesday, Kylynn McTague, public information officer for Thornton police, told Denver7.
-When officers arrived, they found one person injured.
+When officers arrived, they found one 35-year-old man injured.
 That person was taken to the hospital with non-life threatening injuries from gunshot wounds.

 A suspect drove away from the scene of the shooting with three other people in the car, and Thornton police pursued, McTague said.
 The chase ended in the area of W. 56th Ave. and Federal Boulevard.
-There, they found another person injured inside the suspect's vehicle.
-That person has died, according to Thornton police.
+There, they found another man injured inside the suspect's vehicle.
+He died, according to Thornton police.
 The three other people were taken into police custody.

 1 dies in Thornton shooting, another injured, multiple people in custody

-The southbound lanes of Federal Boulevard just after Interstate 76 near 56th Ave. are closed due to a large emergency response, according to Denver7 Traffic Expert Jayson Luber.
-The northbound lanes are open.
+The southbound lanes of Federal Boulevard just after Interstate 76 near 56th Ave. closed due to a large emergency response, according to Denver7 Traffic Expert Jayson Luber.
+The northbound lanes remained open.

-Luber recommends Lowell or Sheridan Boulevards to the west or Pecos Street to the east to get around the southbound Federal closure.
+Luber recommended Lowell or Sheridan Boulevards to the west or Pecos Street to the east to get around the southbound Federal closure.

-Huron Street is open near W. 96th Pl. past the apartment complex shooting scene, Luber said.
+Huron Street was open near W. 96th Pl. past the apartment complex shooting scene, Luber said.

 There is no ongoing threat to the public, according to Thornton police.